 16. “I’m touched.”

-- When to Use?
-When someone gives you a thoughtful gift, says something incredibly kind, or offers unexpected emotional support.
+- When to Use: When someone gives you a thoughtful gift or offers unexpected emotional support.

 - Tone: Emotional, Heartfelt, Personal.